shawnmflemingc/faq/rclone.md

 # Introducing rclone
 Rclone is free open source software that can copy or sync two file locations, where any changes will be moved between each.
 Install rclone by downloading it from [rclone's official website](https://rclone.org/downloads/).

+There is no install, just put the rclone software someplace that you will remember.
+I put it in the directory `C:\cmds\rclone`.
+If this is not part of the windows path, you must use the full path in the command line.
+For example, `c:\cmds\rclone\rclone.exe -options'.

 In `rclone`, the `sync` and `copy` commands are used for transferring files between file systems, but they operate differently:

 1. **Copy Command:**